zpeed260/hassio-addons/README.md

 # hassio-addons

-## letsdnsocloud
+## DNS-CloudFlare
-  - Custom Domain with Cloudflare DNS hosting, DDNS and Let's Encrypt
+  - Custom Domain with Cloudflare DNS hosting and DDNS
+  - Big thanks to https://github.com/PhrantiK/hassio-addons for the first letsdnscloud that I have used for my own purposes
 ***

 ### Installation instructions: